 There are many reasons your legs may swell from the knee down.
 Reasons range from diet, medications, and lifestyle to more serious conditions like vein disorders and circulation problems.
-This article will explore 13 of the most common causes of swollen legs.
+This article will explore 13 of the most common causes of leg swelling.
 By understanding the underlying cause of your swelling, you can take steps to address the problem, find relief, and know when to alert your healthcare provider.
 Let's get started!

 How is leg swelling medically evaluated?